CT sensors - An introduction

 Like any other transformer, a current transformer has a primary winding, a magnetic core, and a secondary winding.

-The alternating current flowing in the primary produces a magnetic field in the core, which then induces a current in the secondary winding circuit [1].
+The alternating current flowing in the primary produces a magnetic field in the core, which induces a current in the secondary winding circuit [1].

 The current in the secondary winding is proportional to the current flowing in the primary winding:

-Isecondary = CTturnsRatio x Iprimary
+Isecondary = CTturnsRatio × Iprimary

-CTturnsRatio = NoTurnsPrimary / NoTurnsSecondary
+CTturnsRatio = Turnsprimary / Turnssecondary

-Normally this ratio would be written in terms of currents e.g. 100:5 (for a 5A meter scaled 0 - 100A).
-The CT above would normally be written as 100 : 0.05.
+Normally, this ratio is written in terms of currents in Amps e.g. 100:5 (for a 5A meter, scaled 0 - 100A).
+The ratio for the CT above would normally be written as 100:0.05.

 Burden resistor